chaitrajainhp30/PowerVC-Tool/README.md

 - `sshPublicKey` The OpenStack ssh keyname to create the VM with.

 - `domainName` The DNS domain name for the bastion. (optional)

 - `shouldDebug` defauts to `false`.
 This will cause the program to output verbose debugging information.

+## send-metadata

+This will send a command to the server to either create or delete a local copy of the metadata.json file.

+Example usage:

+`$ PowerVC-Tool send-metadata --createMetadata ${directory}/metadata.json --serverIP ${serverIP} --shouldDebug true

+args:

+- `createMetadata` Tells the server to create a local copy of this metadata.json file.

+- `deleteMetadata` Tells the server to delete a local copy of this metadata.json file.

+- `serverIP` The IP address of the server.

+- `shouldDebug` defauts to `false`.
+This will cause the program to output verbose debugging information.